Central Catholic High School

 Report Cards

 There are four report card periods.
-Students in 5th-8th grades, and their parents, have access to Rediker where they can check grades throughout the year.
+Students in grades 5-8, and their parents, have access to Rediker where they can check grades throughout the year.
 Teachers update Rediker at least once every two weeks.

 Grading Scale